google/docsy-example/content/en/guide/_index.md

 ---
 title: "VMware Cloud on AWS Guide"
-linkTitle: "VMware Cloud on AWS Guide"
+linkTitle: "Welcome to the VMware Cloud on AWS On-Boarding Guide"
 weight: 20
 menu:
   main:
     weight: 20
 ---

-{{% pageinfo %}}
-This is a placeholder page at the moment, please come back soon for new content.
-{{% /pageinfo %}}